eban5/aws-developer-exam-notes/notes-main.md

 * rollback/delete easily
 * manage updates and dependencies

+- Which pseudo parameter can you use to make your CloudFormation independent of the accounts they're running under?
+`AWS::AccountId`.
+AWS::AccountId returns the AWS account ID of the account in which the stack is being created Read more: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/pseudo-parameter-reference.html
+- The `Fn::GetAtt` intrinsic function returns the value of an attribute from a resource in the template.
+We can use the above function to get the regions ID attribute of the required EC2 instance by passing region ID as the attributeName and EC2 instance ID as logicalNameOfResource.

 **Template**
 - upload template using S3, CF reads it and calls API calls to make it happen.
-- Parameters: custom values, environment type prod or test.
+- **Parameters**: custom values, environment type prod or test.
-- Conditions: provision resources based on environment.
+- **Conditions**: provision resources based on environment.
+  - cannot be applied to Parameters
-- Mappings: create custom mappins like Region:AMI.
+- **Mappings**: create custom mappins like Region:AMI.
-- Tranformation: reference code yaml/json in S3 and run it.
+- **Tranformation**: reference code yaml/json in S3 and run it.
 Code re-use here.
+- **Resources**: resources you are deploying. **MANDATORY**
+- **Outputs**: user-defined

+Only the exported CloudFormation, Export names must be unique within a region for each AWS account.

-The optional Transform section specifies one or more macros that AWS CloudFormation uses to process your template.
+- The optional Transform section specifies one or more macros that AWS CloudFormation uses to process your template.
 The Transform section builds on the simple, declarative language of AWS CloudFormation with a powerful macro system.
 INTRINSIC FUNCTION.
-- Resources: resources you are deploying. **MANDATORY**
-- Outputs: user-defined
+-
 ## CloudFormation and SAM

 Serverless Application Model (SAM)
+CloudFormation template and it starts with:Transform: 'AWS::Serverless-2016-10-31' == it's a SAM template

+* `AWS::Serverless::Function` creates a Lambda function, IAM execution role, and event source mappings which trigger the function.
+* `AWS::Serverless::Api` creates a collection of Amazon API Gateway resources and methods that can be invoked through HTTPS endpoints.
+* `AWS::Serverless::SimpleTable` resource creates a DynamoDB table with a single attribute primary key.

+The **AWS::Serverless transform** is specifically used for transforming an entire template written in the AWS Serverless Application Model (AWS SAM) syntax into a compliant AWS CloudFormation template.
+Read more: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/transform-aws-serverless.html

-## SQS
+## SQS  the first AWS service
-Message queue - enables web app components to queue messages for other components to read from.
+"Pull-based" Message queue - enables web app components to queue messages for other components to read from.

-Pull-based
-FIFO queues, only once, order guaranteed
-Default Standard Queues
-Short poll - return immediately if no messages in queue.
-Long poll - spin

-Message - ChangeVisibility
-Minimum life 30 seconds, max 12 hours
-Max retention period - 14 days
-Max size 256KB
+* **FIFO queues** - msg delivered only once, order guaranteed, good for banking with strict ordering.
+* **Standard Queues** (default) - best effort ordering, message delivered at least once.

 **Dead Letter Queues**
 Amazon SQS supports dead-letter queues, which other queues (source queues) can target for messages that can't be processed (consumed) successfully.
 Dead-letter queues are useful for debugging your application or messaging system because they let you isolate problematic messages to determine why their processing doesn't succeed.

+* Short poll - return immediately if no messages in queue.
+* Long poll - periodic polling of queue. only return response when a message is in the queue or the timeout is reached.
+  * MAX LONG POLL == 20 seconds

+> Once a message is received by one of the distributed consumers, the message cannot be read again until the visibility timeout of that particular message expires.
+If the message is not processed within the visibility timeout, there are chances that the message will be received again by the distributed consumers leading to duplication in processing of message.
+By setting a sufficient visibility timeout for the specific message, we can ensure that the same message is not received again by the distributed consumers as the original consumer will delete the message once it has processed.
+The visibility timeout of the few problematic messages can be altered using ChangeMessageVisibility.

+**VisibilityTimeout**
+_ChangeVisibility_
+* default is 30 seconds - increase is task takes > 30 seconds to complete.
+* Max timeout is 12 hours.
+* Max retention period - 14 days
+* Max size 256KB

 ## SNS
 - scalable and highly available notification service.